DIR Floortime Essentials

 Insurance coverage for DIR Floortime can vary widely based on the provider and specific policy terms.
 However, it is important to note that Medicaid must cover the cost of Floortime therapy if a doctor recommends it as medically necessary for a child under the age of 21 [1].
 Families seeking financial support should inquire about their insurance plans and consult with their health care provider to understand the necessary steps for securing coverage.

-For more insights and resources about DIR Floortime, parents can explore helpful articles on dir floortime for autism interaction and dir floortime activities.
+For more insights and resources about DIR Floortime, parents can explore helpful articles on DIR floortime for autism interaction and DIR floortime activities.
 Understanding these practical aspects can assist families in navigating their options effectively.

 Differentiating DIR from ABA